Constellation-Labs/documentation-hub/validate/resources/password.md

 ### root

 Root access will be handled automatically by the SSH key.
-However you do not want to access your Node or allow access to your Node via the root user.
+However you do not want to access your node or allow access to your node via the root user.
 If someone gets into your node as root, they have full administrative access.

 ### nodeadmin
 You should access your node via the `nodeadmin` user which does not allow root level permissions.
 In order to administer your node, you will need to use your `nodeadmin` password.